canro91/canro91.github.io/_posts/2021-06-21-WriteSimplerTestsTypeBuilderAndAutoFixture.md

 ### AutoMoq

 AutoFixture has integrations with mocking libraries like Moq to create services with all its parameters replaced by fakes.
-To use this integrations, let's install the NuGet package `AutoFixture.AutoMoq`.
+To use these integrations, let's install the NuGet package `AutoFixture.AutoMoq`.

 Let's rewrite our sample test, this time to use AutoFixture with AutoMoq.
 It will look like this: